pgrosjean/plexus/README.md

 If you are running from another location you will need to change the paths to match your working directory.

-Running inference generates parquet files with the embeddings infromation and plate and well information.
+Running inference generates parquet files with the embedding information along with the plate and well information.

+Note: Running inference on a GPU enabled machine should take around 30 minutes to 4 hours depending on the dataset size.

 ### CRISRPi Screen Plexus Model Inference